A-Abra/Cadabra-ToDo/README.md

 ## Deployed on Vercel

-This project was deployed with the help of Vercel.
+This project was deployed with the help of Vercel, an American cloud platform-as-a-service company.